ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

-Upon transmitting each packet, BBR or the associated transport protocol stores in per-packet data the wall-clock scheduled transmission time of the packet in packet.departure_time (see "Pacing Rate: BBR.pacing_rate" in
+Upon transmitting each packet, BBR or the associated transport protocol stores in per-packet data the wall-clock scheduled transmission time of the packet in P.departure_time (see "Pacing Rate: C.pacing_rate" in
 {{pacing-rate-bbrpacingrate}} for how this is calculated).

 For every ACK that newly acknowledges data, the sender's BBR implementation